jsa2/EAST/dev-guide.md

 ### Provider folder
-Provider folder always includes controls and functions
+Provider folder always includes controls and control functions

 - ✅ Controls include the JSON definition
 - ✅ Function include the code that is run against the definition (to get the data that is described in the definition)

-### controls and functions
+## Controls and control functions

 using [initControl.sh](sh/initControl.sh) will create new control pair.
 The most simple control type is manual